EventGhost/EventGhost/_build/data/docs/controlling_your_living_room_with_eventghost/index.rst

 ------

 EventGhost is a very interesting program.
 You install plugins that enable different events to be displayed on the logger.
-Simply click the Add Plugin button to gain access to the plugin listing screen.
+Simply click the :guilabel:`Add Plugin` button to gain access to the plugin listing screen.

 .. image:: CYLRWE_pluginlisting.png
     :align: center